ukaea/hdc/README.md

   + Empty node - this is the initial state of node.
 Empty node does not store any data and does not have any children.
 By adding subnode, slice or data it's type is automaticaly changed to another type.
   + Structure/list node - the node has at least one children indexed by string path.
 It can only store subtrees indexed by path/integer index.
   + Array node - the node has at least one children indexed by integer.
 It can only store subtrees indexed by integer.
-  + Data node - it only can be terminal node, it stores some data, currently in DyND array object.
+  + Data node - it only can be terminal node, it stores some data, currently char* buffer.

 Examples